verlok/ooo/README.md

-# ooo
+# Out of office message generator

-Out of office message generator.
+Automatically generate your out of office messages.
+Ready to copy and paste.

 [Live here](https://verlok.github.io/ooo)